-In Volume 1, the Authority recommends an indexed rolling annuity, calculated for each year of the 2012-17 regulatory period.
+In Volume 1, the Authority recommended an indexed rolling annuity, calculated for each year of the 2012-17 regulatory period.

-For the Macintyre Brook WSS, the recommended renewals annuity for the 2012-17 regulatory period is shown in Table 4.13 in real terms as at 2010-11.
-The table shows the total renewals annuity recommended by the Authority and the component amounts for high and medium priority customers.
+For the Macintyre Brook WSS, the Draft Report's recommended renewals annuity for the 2012-17 regulatory period was identified in Table 4.13, reflecting real terms as at 2010-11.
+This table shows the total renewals annuity recommended by the Authority and the component amounts for high and medium priority customers.
 Also presented for comparison is SunWater's total renewals annuity for 2006-11 and SunWater's proposed total annuity for 2012-17.
 SunWater did not submit a disaggregation between high and medium priority customers.